HEATlab/Prob-in-Ctrl/README.md

 #### dc_stn.py
 An older file.
 Builds a `DC_STN` class that represents STNUs with an aim of manipulating the associated labeled distance graph.
 Implements the DC checking algorithm described in [(Morris 2003)](https://pdfs.semanticscholar.org/6fb1/b64231b23924bd9e2a1c49f3b282a99e2f15.pdf).
 Also has a function for checking if STNs are consistent or not.

 #### empirical.py
 Computes and plots empirical results, mainly related to strong controllability.
 ##### Details
 Leverages functions from `LP.py`, `dispatch.py`, and `relax.py` to measure approximate and exact degrees of strong controllability, approximate degrees of dynamic controllability, and true success rates with different dispatch strategies.
 Comtains some methods for plotting these results as well.

-#### empirical_dynamic.py
-Computes and stores data for success rates of dynamic dispatch and probabilistic estimates of those success rates.
-##### Details
-This program generated `result_dynamic.json`.

 #### plot.py
 A file that makes use of the `plotly` module to make some nice graphs of the results outputted by `empirical.py`.